Seasons & Conditions

 What's the best river to fly fish in North Georgia in spring?

-The Toccoa for tailwater hatches and the Delayed Harvest section, the wild freestone creeks like Noontootla for technical dry-fly fishing, and the private Soque for trophies.
-When spring rain blows out the freestones, move to a tailwater or the Soque, which clear faster.
+The Toccoa for tailwater caddis and the Delayed Harvest section, the wild freestone creeks like Noontootla and the upper Etowah for the year's first mayfly hatches, and the private Soque for sight fishing to trophy browns in clear water.
+Match the river to the week's weather — settled weather favors the freestones, an unsettled rainy week favors the tailwaters and Soque, which clear faster.

 How does spring rain affect fly fishing in North Georgia?

-Spring rain and snowmelt raise flows fast and color the water.
-Check the USGS gauge before you go, fish bigger/brighter flies in stained water, and shift to a tailwater or private water when freestones blow out.
-Never wade a rising tailwater during dam generation.
+Spring rain raises flows fast and colors the water.
+Check the USGS gauge and read the trend — falling-and-clearing water fishes far better than rising-and-muddying water at the same height.
+Fish bigger, brighter flies in stained water, shift to a tailwater or private water when freestones blow out, and never wade a rising tailwater during dam generation.

 When is the best time to book a spring fly fishing trip in Georgia?